A Idioms

 - to total up to a certain amount

-I began to add up the money that I owed my father.
+I will add up the money that I owe to my father and give it to him.

 add up (to something)